 On the sixth day, however, the Athenians inexplicably abandoned their plan of maintaining a defensive stance and attacked the Persians, a decision that seems foolhardy considering the enemy they faced.
 But reconciling Greek historian Herodotus’s accounts with a line in the Byzantine historical record known as the Suda gives a reasonable explanation as to why they might have done so.

-It states that as dawn broke on the sixth day, the Greeks gazed across the plains to see that the Persian cavalry forces had suddenly disappeared, right from under their noses.
+It states that as dawn broke on the sixth day, the Greeks gazed across the plain of Marathon to see that the Persian cavalry forces had suddenly disappeared, right from under their noses.

 The Persians had realized they couldn’t stay in the bay indefinitely, and decided to make the move that would risk the least amount of life (for the Persians.
 They weren’t so concerned about the Greeks; the exact opposite, actually).

 They left their infantry to keep the Athenian army occupied at Marathon, but under cover of darkness they’d packed up and loaded their fast-moving cavalry back onto their ships…